-- Do not write your room number on your room card/campus card. - NEVER allow someone you don't recognise into any UniHall building. - If you are in doubt about someone's identity or right to be on UniHall grounds, notify the UniHall Office (during business hours) or the Duty RA and UWA Security (after hours). - Guests must not be given access to UniHall buildings without the hosting resident being present. - Do not pass your room card/ campus card to another resident or a guest to provide access to your room, Dining Hall meals and any UniHall buildings. - If you are concerned by antisocial behaviour within UniHall, notify the UniHall Office (during business hours) or the Duty RA and UWA Security (after hours). - Do not tamper with any locks at UniHall. - All visitors must leave the UniHall grounds by 11.00pm.
+- Do not write your room number on your temporary card/UWA campus card. - NEVER allow someone you don't recognise into any UniHall building. - If you are in doubt about someone's identity or right to be on UniHall grounds, notify the UniHall Office (during business hours) or the Duty RA and UWA Security (after hours). - Guests must not be given access to UniHall buildings without the hosting resident being present. - Do not pass your temporary card/ campus card to another resident or a guest to provide access to your room, Dining Hall meals and any UniHall buildings. - If you are concerned by antisocial behaviour within UniHall, notify the UniHall Office (during business hours) or the Duty RA and UWA Security (after hours). - Do not tamper with any locks at UniHall. - All visitors must leave the UniHall grounds by 11.00pm.

-4.2 UWA Campus Card
+4.2 UWA Campus Card and Temporary Card

 Your UWA campus card must be kept secure at all times.
 This card is used for entry to your accommodation and common spaces, for access to meal plans and for identification.
-Please note that any UWA staff member has the right to ask you to show your campus card for the purposes of identification.
+Please note that any UWA staff member has the right to ask you to show your UWA campus card for the purposes of identification.

-Residents may be given a temporary access card (called a Nominal Access Card) during their first week at UniHall.
-The Nominal Access Card must be returned as soon as the UWA campus card is operational.
-All temporary Nominal Access Card cards must be returned by the end of Week One of semester or a \$50 charge will be applied to your account
+Residents may be given a temporary access card (temporary card) during their first week at UniHall or during their tenancy period (i.e. if their UWA campus card is lost).
+The temporary card must be returned as soon as the UWA campus card is operational or replaced.
+All temporary cards must be returned by the end of Week One of semester or as directed, or a \$50 charge will be applied to your account.

-4.3 Lost or Stolen Campus Card
+4.3 Lost or Stolen UWA Campus Card or Temporary Card

-- Report a lost card immediately online at http://www.campuscard.uwa.edu.au/lost - Contact the UniHall Office or Duty RA to borrow a temporary card. - The temporary card must be returned within one week or a \$50.00 charge will be incurred.
+- Report a lost UWA campus card immediately online. - Report a lost temporary card immediately to the UniHall Front office or Duty RA - Contact the UniHall Office or Duty RA to borrow a temporary card. - The temporary card must be returned within one week or as directed, or a \$50 charge will be incurred.